soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 19-05 Procedure for Requesting a Place on Any of the Waiting Lists.* ::

 The Division of Permits shall use a mail-in procedure for establishing all waiting lists.
-Such procedure shall allow persons requesting a place on any of the six waiting lists to submit a waiting list application, which shall contain their license number and the type of permit they seek, by mail postmarked during a period of time to be determined by the Division of Permits, which shall be specified in the Notice published pursuant to § 19-04 of this chapter.
+Such procedure shall allow persons requesting a place on any of the six waiting lists to submit a waiting list application, which shall contain their license number and the type of permit they seek, by mail postmarked during a period of time to be determined by the Division of Permits, which shall be specified in the Notice published pursuant to 24 RCNY § 19-04.
 A person's eligibility for inclusion on the waiting lists authorized to be created pursuant to these rules shall be limited.
 Persons shall be eligible for inclusion on the full-term waiting list, the temporary permit waiting list and one borough-specific full-term permit waiting list of the applicant's choice at any one time.
 Pursuant to § 17-307(b)(2)(c) a person shall be issued no more than one permit, whether full-term, borough-specific full-term, or temporary.